okjuan/vbook/_posts/2025-03-08-live-in-the-moment-2.md

 show_revisions: true
 ---

-If writing is selection, is {% vbook_post literature like curation | 2024-02-04-use-restraint %}?
+As writing is selection, so is storytelling {% vbook_post like curation | 2024-02-04-use-restraint %}.
 <!--more-->
-This is easy to notice about storytelling.
 From an infinite stream of events and evergrowing crowds of people, the writer plucks out a chosen few to construct their narrative.
 But this is also true at the elemental level of words and sentences.
 Of all the action and detail available for depiction in a scene, the writer says very little.